-In France, for example, the city of Rennes is a case to mention on the results of cloud collaboration.
-The “Virtual Rennes” is a meeting and consultation ground between the networks of organizations “in the flesh”, which can follow and compare their projects, from the economy to the environment passing through the needs of citizens.
+In France, for example, the city of Rennes is a case worth mentioning about the results of cloud collaboration.
+The "Virtual Rennes" is a place of encounter and consultation between the networks of organizations "in the flesh", which can follow and compare their projects, from the economy to the environment passing through the needs of citizens.

 The virtual twin of a city can be used for projects in various areas of expertise.
 The provision of mobility services, waste management or the optimization of urban development, the planning and development of a new hospital, or a new transport hub.
 In any case, the platform facilitates the coordination and common understanding of the activities managed by multiple sectors and stakeholders of the city.Guido Porro, Managing Director EUROMED, Dassault Systèmes

 As mentioned, the pandemic has produced and will produce long-term changes in the global tragedy.
 Positive too.
 Among these, the digital organization of municipalities.
 Everything, from the way in which catering is managed in schools to the rules applied to protect citizens and employees on public transport, must be organized and will probably need to be redesigned.
 This is why the idea of having a "virtual twin" is crucial to face the situation.